EddieTheEd/Obsidian-Vault/001_Notes/Water Quality.md

 ## Point Source Vs Diffuse Pollution:
 Point source: Pollution that is discharged from a single source (e.g. a discharge pipe).
-Diffuse: The release of pollution from multiple sources that individually may not affect water quality.
+Diffuse: The release of pollution from multiple sources that individually may not affect water quality

+## Important!! /\

 **Examples of pollution from catchment land use**
 - Salt